-Royal Jelly is rich in amino acids, lipids, sugars, vitamins, and most importantly, proteins.
-It contains high levels of vitamins D and E, and also has ample levels of iron and calcium.
-As all of these are essential to proper health and organ function, it is very easy to see how Royal Jelly can help with in assisting with fertility.
+Royal Jelly is rich in amino acids (29 to be exact), 10-hydroxydecenoic acid (10-HDA), lipids, sugars, vitamins, and proteins.
+It contains vitamins A, B complex (including folic acid and inositol), C, D and E, and also has ample levels of iron and calcium, as well as other minerals.
+Royal Jelly also contains acetylcholine, which is needed to transmit nerve messages from cell to cell.
+10-HDA is thought to be its major therapeutic constituent as it has been shown to have antitumor activity.
+Because Royal Jelly contains a wide variety of nutrients that are essential to proper health and organ function, it is very easy to see how it can help assist fertility.

 Video: Fertility Super Food Royal Jelly

 Royal jelly is the main food source for bee larva in the first three days of their development.
 One larva that is to be the Queen Bee is fed only Royal Jelly its entire life.
 This exclusive feeding triggers the full development of her ovaries which are needed to create the millions of eggs she will lay in her lifetime.
 The Queen matures in 5 days and weighs double that of a worker bee.
 A worker bee only lives to be 30-45 days old, but the Queen bee lives to be 5 to 6 years old.
 The queen also lays around 250,000 eggs in one season and in peak season she may lay up to 2000 eggs a day.
 This may have something to do with the extremely high nutritional content of the Royal Jelly, which is this Queen’s exclusive diet.

 Regular consumption of high-quality Royal Jelly has been shown to help balance hormones.
 This makes it beneficial to those individuals that suffer from a hormonal imbalance, as it helps to provide support to the endocrine system.
 It may also help with fertility issues that are related to hormonal imbalance.